method5/method5/administer_method5.md

 4: Access control.
 ------------------

+(See security.md for a full description of the configuration.)

 4A: Add Method5 users.
 Use this query to find your precise OS usernames if you don't know them:

 	select user oracle_username, sys_context('userenv', 'os_user') os_username from dual;